 γk−t[Rk+1 + γQk(Sk+1, Ak+1) − Qk−1(Sk, Ak)]

-Note: Prior to implementing the n-step SARSA algorithm we wanted to run a test to determine what the ideal step (n) value for the Grid World problem would be.
+Note: we wanted to run a test to determine what the ideal step (n) value for the Grid World problem would be.
 We ran and compared 5,10 and 15 step SARSA implementations on our first 8x8 maze and observed the following results.

 Figure 4: Comparison of n-Step SARSA algorithms by return tt0 at different n-values with exponentially decaying ε values.